pigeonflight/flipmagnet_pole/README.md

-# flipmagnet_pole
+# FlipMagnet Pole
-The backend for flipmagnet
+The backend for FlipMagnet